USMNT, LA Galaxy star Lletget apologizes for homophobic slur - Video

-USMNT and LA Galaxy midfielder Sebastian Lletget has issued an apology for using a homophobic slur on social media.
+USMNT and LA Galaxy midfielder Sebastian Lletget has issued an apology for using a homophobic slur on social media, as Major League Soccer have launched an investigation.

 Lletget, 28, posted a video his Instagram account, which has since been deleted, which showed him sneaking up on his LA Galaxy teammate Julian Araujo and slapping him on the neck as he shouted ‘eeeeeeehhhh p***!’